peter88213/nvhelp-de/source/nv_templates/index.rst

 Ordner öffnen
 ^^^^^^^^^^^^^

-This opens the templates fälter with the OS file manager, so you can manage and edit the templates.
+This opens the templates fälter with the OS file manager, so kann man manage and edit the templates.

 Konventionen
 ------------

-In *novelibre*, you can define a narrative structure with stages.
+In *novelibre* kann man define a narrative structure with stages.
 See `Plotten mit novelibre <../plotting.html>`__.
 *nv_templates* faciliates the reuse of narrative structures.